 Medical Massage Therapy at Ohio Healthcare Partners

-Most of these procedures will involve releasing the body from a dysfunctional holding pattern that has developed as the result of the client’s accommodating to a recent or old injury or misuse.
+Most of these procedures will involve releasing the body from a dysfunctional holding pattern that has developed as a result of the client’s accommodating to a recent or old injury or misuse.

 Among these medical massage procedures are:

 - Neuromuscular/Myofascial Therapy— a method of carefully searching for and treating ischemic location and the trigger points that are often the key factors in chronic and severe pain.
 This type of therapy is widely acclaimed and extremely successful in pain relief.

 - Fascial Release— very gentle, subtle manipulation of the fascial planes to release and normalize fascial sheaths.
 Because the subtleties of this therapy require a well-trained, sensitive therapist, few patients have previously been able to experience its benefits.

 - Positional Release— a very gentle release wherein the dysfunctional part is placed in a position of complete, pain-free relaxation and allowed to normalize its function during a 90-second period of neuromuscular reorganization.

 - Post-isometric Muscle Release— gently facilitated joint movement to assist a muscle in regaining a normal, relaxed length.
 The client actively participates.